icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [oculr-ngx](https://github.com/Progressive-Insurance/oculr-ngx) - An analytics library that makes collecting data in an Angular app simple.
 * [ngx-clarity](https://github.com/jadengis/ngx-clarity) - A useful Angular library that automatically injects the script tag required to use [Microsoft Clarity](https://clarity.microsoft.com/).
 * [ngx-piwik-pro](https://github.com/PiwikPRO/ngx-piwik-pro) - Dedicated [Piwik PRO](https://piwik.pro/) library that helps with implementing Piwik PRO Tag Manager and the Piwik PRO tracking client in Angular 8+ applications.
+* [ngx-material-tracking](https://github.com/Service-Soft/ngx-material-tracking) - Provides gdpr-compliant tracking functionality for Angular websites.
+Google Analytics and Meta Pixel are supported out of the box, but you are also able to build your own tracking.

 #### Authentication